 This is why you’ll want to check for any liens before signing anything when buying a car from an individual seller rather than purchasing through your dealership.
 This way, there are no surprises at delivery time.
 You can request this form either in person or by mail if you don’t see it present during negotiations on price.

 3. Insurance Certificate

 After closing your buy with the seller’s order/bill of sale, do not leave until they hand over proof of insurance for the newly acquired vehicle.
 If something happens down the road (inspection failure), you’ll need documentation proving that the policy covered them.

 What to Expect When Inspecting an Insurance Certificate

 The insurance certificate should have the following information:

 - Insurance company’s name and policy number.

-Insurance companies will issue a stamp on their policies to show when it was last updated to determine whether that particular insurer still covers them at present (i.e., if you buy their car after their current policy has expired).
+Insurance companies will issue a stamp on their policies to show when it was last updated to determine whether that particular insurer still covers them (i.e., if you buy their car after their current policy has expired).

-The buyer is responsible for switching this over into his name before driving away.
+The buyer is responsible for switching this over to his name before driving away.
 This means asking for proof of coverage through an official document such as an insurance card rather than just accepting verbal confirmation about what type of plan he holds and its price range.